csmead/csmead.github.io/_posts/2022-12-03-belonging.md

   overlay_filter: .4
   caption: "Airbnb HQ"
 toc: false
+classes: wide
 ---

-> Note: These are my personal views as an Airbnb employee and almost certainly do not reflect the views of my employer
+> Note: These are my personal views as an Airbnb employee and almost certainly do not reflect the views of my employer.
+I am incredibly grateful for the facilities and environments team at Airbnb for creating such a wonderful space that I want to come back to day after day.
+This post is critical of the remote work policies themselves, not the wonderful people who make the office so special.

 It’s a joke that if you work at Airbnb, you’re forbidden to use the “H-word”: hotel.
 In the Airbnb mythos, hotels represent everything the company is not: inauthentic, mass-produced, and superficial.
 In contrast, Airbnbs are supposed to provide a unique and authentic experience, a sense of belonging, and a warm, human touch.